NCI-GDC/gdc-maf-tool/README.md

 $ tox
 ```

-Contributing
+Install `pre-commit`
 ---

-We use `pre-commit` to enforce formatting and linting.
-It needs to be installed
+We use `pre-commit` to enforce formatting, linting and secrets detecting.
-in your local copy of this repo.
+It needs to be installed in your local copy of this repo.

 ```
 pip install -r dev-requirements.txt pre-commit install
 ```

+Contributing
+---

+Read how to contribute [here](https://github.com/NCI-GDC/portal-ui/blob/develop/CONTRIBUTING.md)